algolia/react-instantsearch/docgen/src/widgets/GeoSearch.md

 ## Requirements

 The API of this widget is a bit different than the others that you can find in React InstantSearch.
 The API is component driven rather than options driven.
-We choose the former because it brings more flexibility to the widget.
+We chose the former because it brings more flexibility to the widget.
 Since the geo search pattern is not a use case for every applications we decided to ship the widget in a separate package.
-Be sure to have it install before using it:
+Be sure to install it before using it:

 ```shell
 yarn add react-instantsearch-dom-maps
 ```

-Note that the GeoSearch widget uses the [geosearch](https://www.algolia.com/doc/guides/searching/geo-search) capabilities of Algolia.
+The GeoSearch widget uses the [geo search](https://www.algolia.com/doc/guides/searching/geo-search) capabilities of Algolia.
 Your hits **must** have a `_geoloc` attribute in order to be available in the render prop.

 Currently, the feature is not compatible with multiple values in the `_geoloc` attribute (e.g. a restaurant with multiple locations).
 In that case you can duplicate your records and use the [distinct](https://www.algolia.com/doc/guides/ranking/distinct) feature of Algolia to only retrieve unique results.

 You are also responsible for loading the Google Maps library.
 We provide a component to load the library ([`<GoogleMapsLoader />`](/widgets/GeoSearch.html#googlemapsloader)) but its usage **is not required to use the geo widget**.
-You can use any strategy you want to load the Google Maps library.
+You can use any strategy you want to load Google Maps.
 You can find more informations about that in [the Google Maps documentation](https://developers.google.com/maps/documentation/javascript/tutorial).

 Don’t forget to explicitly set the `height` of the map container, otherwise it won’t be shown (it’s a requirement of Google Maps).